tlwilliams895/gis-devops/src/walkthroughs/launchcart-rest/index.rst

 If you haven't already, install the Rested browser plugin: `Firefox <https://addons.mozilla.org/en- US/firefox/addon/rested/>`_ | `Chrome <https://chrome.google.com/webstore/detail/rested/eelcnbccacci pfolokglfhhmapdchbfg>`_.
 We'll use this to manually query our REST API.
-If you are familiar with `cU RL <https://curl.haxx.se/>`_ then you may also use that tool to query the API.
+If you are familiar with `cURL <https://curl.haxx.se/>`_ then you may also use that tool to query the API.

 What's New
 ==========